-We’re walking you through all the major (and minor) milestones of the first month so you can keep up with how your puppy is growing in preparation to come to their new home.
+We’re walking you through all their major (and minor) milestones of their first month so you can keep up with how your puppy is growing in preparation to come to their new home.
 To make it easier to follow, we’ve divided this list into two main categories: physical development and behavioral development.
 Let’s dive into physical development first.

 Newborn Puppy Physical Development

 A newborn puppy changes dramatically just in their first 4 weeks of life.
 Knowing all of these changes that your puppy is going through will help make waiting to bring them home just a little easier.

 This newborn period is a CRUCIAL time in your newborn puppy’s development.
 Puppies are born nearly helpless: neurologically immature, blind, and deaf.
 They depend on their mama for everything.
 Here’s how a puppy will change in just their first two weeks of life.

 - Your newborn puppy can touch and taste at birth, but that’s really about it.

 - They were born covered in fur.

 - They cannot regulate their own body temperature and therefore need their mama to keep warm.

 - At birth their eyes and ears are closed, so they cannot see or hear.